soorajprakash/Custom_MetaSoundNodes_SRJ/README.md

 The nodes available so far should be familiar to most audio folk, but please get in touch if you'd like to know more.

 ## MetasoundBranches
-There are currently four nodes available in the *MetaSoundBranches* plugin, with several more in development:
+There are currently four nodes available in the *MetaSoundBranches* plugin for testing, with several more in development:

 | Node      | Description                                                  |
 |-----------|--------------------------------------------------------------|